jazzband/wagtailmenus/CONTRIBUTING.md

 Then, run the following command to execute tests:

 `python runtests.py`

+Or if you want to measure test coverage, you can run:

+`coverage --source=wagtailmenus runtests.py`

+followed by `coverage report` or `coverage html` (depending on what you find more useful).

 Testing in a single environment is a quick and easy way to identify obvious issues with your code.
 However, it's important to test other environments too.